If you are looking to know what the different types of Merger and Acquisition Agreements are? You are at the right place.

-When it is time to buy a business and sit down to make the deal, there are essentially two different types of merger and acquisition methods.
-The first is an asset purchase and the other is a stock purchase.
-But there is a third type emerging, a hybrid of sorts, where the purchase is a stock purchase, but it is structured like an asset purchase for tax purposes.
+The first is an Asset purchase, and the other is a Stock purchase.
+However, a third type is emerging.
+It is a hybrid of sorts, where the purchase is treated as a stock purchase, but the structure is taxed as an asset purchase for tax purposes.

 The difference is actually in what is being bought and sold.
-This involves an in depth understanding of buy/sell agreements.
+This involves an in-depth understanding of buy/sell agreements.
 In the case of an asset purchase, certain assets of the business are being sold, but the business entity itself remains intact.

 Which one of these is right for you?
 Quite simply, it depends.
-Here are some of the details.

 Asset Purchases